k-kinzal/aliases/README.md

 # aliases

-A is a tool for resolving command dependencies with containers.
+ is a tool for resolving command dependencies with containers.

 * YAML-based command definition
 * Version of command with environment variable